Jeffreyjelly/jjs_light_ctrl_with_helpers/README.md

  - another input_number for controlling the length of time it preserves the temporary scene instead of just copying the `in_num_{name_of_area}_dim_light_{day}_dly`.
  - adding code for packages for people to make the helpers easier
  - adding a card for the dashboards
+   - add a section to the card for the timers to show when last ran etc.
+ - add the ability to add a list of other blueprint timers you'd reset
+   - can you reference the timer used underneath a blueprint?
+   - for instance if your office is in the second half of your living room you dont want the living room to turn off

 ## Known problems
  - when dimming the lights and they fall below 0 I set the group to turn on at 1% and it turns on unwanted lights against the nightlight scene
    - need to calculate the dim percent and just set it to 1 instead of checking if the lights turned off after dimming
+ - When the lights are turned off manually and the timer for `motion to dim` is still active the lights wont turn back on.
+   - this needs a major fix as that is a rather broken feature that won't fly for me. change the beginning check for the three (two timers and lights on) to just only check light by itself first.
+If lights were off clear out the dim to off timer and continue normal operation.